EliasLand/Bachelor-g2-v24/README.md

-# Middleware for digital twin platform
+# Omron TM14 Digital Twin - Development of a Digital Twin platform for an autonomous pick-and-place operation

-This is the middleware created to bridge the communication between an Omron TM14 cobot, and a digital twin.
+Middleware created for communication between a Digital Twin and an Omron TM14 cobot.

+Virtual environment of Digital Twin in Unity: https://github.com/MarcusPRobot/TM14-DT-Unity-UiA-BSc2024